Banting Postdoctoral Fellowships: Position yourself as a research leader of tomorrow (Transcript)

 Natural Sciences and Engineering Research Council of Canada (NSERC)

-The Banting fellowship has really expanded my view of how I can apply my broad background in evolutionary ecology to a wide range of environmental problems that we're experiencing now that as biologists, we can help to understand the interaction between human goals and the goals of preserving biodiversity and understanding all the ecological and genetic factors that are involved in making management decisions for our planet in the future.
+The Banting Fellowship has really expanded my view of how I can apply my broad background in evolutionary ecology to a wide range of environmental problems that we're experiencing now and that, as biologists, we can help understand the interaction between human goals and the goals of preserving biodiversity and understanding all the ecological and genetic factors that are involved in making management decisions for our planet in the future.

 Banting Fellow 2013-2014

 University of Montréal, CRCHUM and Institut du cancer de Montréal

 Canadian Institutes of Health Research (CIHR)